maj34/maj34/README.md

 ## Hi there 👋
 Hello, I'm MinJeong Ma, dreaming of becoming a Data Scientist!

-I will graduate from Kookmin University in August, 2023, with **a major in AI Big Data & Mangement** as my main major, and a minor in Computer Science.
+I will graduate from Kookmin University in August, 2023, with **a major in AI Big Data & Mangement** as my main major, \n and a minor in Computer Science.